 She launched the Elder Financial Abuse Outreach Campaign to alert seniors about scams that target them and their assets.
 The effort was honored in 2014 with the Los Angeles County Quality and Productivity Commission’s Top Ten Award.

-That same year, District Attorney Lacey established the Occupational Safety and Health Administration (OSHA) and Environmental Crimes Rollout Team, which dispatches specially trained prosecutors and investigators to the scene of environmental threats and industrial accidents involving occupational deaths or serious injuries.
+District Attorney Lacey established the Occupational Safety and Health Administration (OSHA) and Environmental Crimes Rollout Team, which dispatches specially trained prosecutors and investigators to the scene of environmental threats and industrial accidents involving occupational deaths or serious injuries.

-As founder and chair of the Los Angeles County Criminal Justice Mental Health Project, District Attorney Lacey is leading a multidisciplinary effort to develop a comprehensive mental health diversion program.
+As founder and chair of the Los Angeles County Criminal Justice Mental Health Project, District Attorney Lacey led a multidisciplinary effort to develop a comprehensive mental health diversion program.
 An estimated 17 percent of the inmates in county jails are mentally ill.
 They often are unable to assist in their legal defense because of mental illness, resulting in longer – and more costly – incarceration and delayed justice.

 District Attorney Lacey also has worked to reduce overcrowding in jails and prisons.
 She has encouraged her prosecutors to route nonviolent offenders into alternative sentencing courts, in which defendants agree to participate in evidence-based treatment programs instead of incarceration.
 These defendants are less likely to re-offend than those in state prison.